Derin Gezgin

 Teaching Experience

-I am lucky to serve as a teaching assistant for the courses below, working with classes of 20–40 students.
-In the 2025–2026 academic year, I also serve as the COM110 TA Manager, coordinating the TA team and scheduling for night, lab and grading sessions.
-So far, as an undergraduate student, I have accumulated over 450 hours of TA service.
+I am fortunate to serve as a teaching assistant and grader for the courses below, working with classes of 20–40 students.
+During the 2026–2027 academic year, I serve as the Head Teaching Assistant for the Department of Computer Science, coordinating a team of 25 teaching assistants.
+Previously, during the 2025–2026 academic year, I served as the COM110 TA Manager, coordinating the COM110 teaching assistants, session scheduling, and grading.
+So far, as an undergraduate student, I have accumulated over 550 hours of TA service.

 F: Fall Semester & S: Spring Semester & U: Summer Session